THE GOAT CONNECTION

 Raffle: Details provided at event

-Livermore Wine Cruise: Approx. 2 PM (optional) - we're going to try and get some discount coupons!
+Livermore Wine Cruise: Approx. 2 PM (optional) - we're going to try and get some

 OMIGODITSGOOD!